Source code for routing.generate_taskfile

 import common.monitor as monitor

-from common.constants import (
+from common.constants import mercure_actions, mercure_defs, mercure_names, mercure_options, mercure_rule

 # Create local logger instance